zeke/devcenter-scraper/content/md/clojure-support.md

 project's process.
 It also uses profiles that are intended for development, which can let test libraries and test configuration sneak into production.

+In order to ensure consistent builds, normally application config is not visible during compile time, with the exception of private repository credentials (`LEIN_USERNAME`, etc) if present.
+In order to change what is exposed, set the `BUILD_CONFIG_WHITELIST` config to a space-separated list of config var names.
+Note that this can result in unpredictable behavior since changing your app's config does not result in a rebuild of your app.

 ### Uberjar